Kava-Labs/kava/x/pricefeed/spec/06_end_block.md

-# Begin Block
+# End Block

-At the start of each block, the current price is calculated as the median of all raw prices for each market.
+At the end of each block, the current price is calculated as the median of all raw prices for each market.
 The logic is as follows:

 ```go
 // EndBlocker updates the current pricefeed